-Our specialist will design a Learning Plan to address the specific accommodations needed by the student to succeed alongside peers in traditional courses.
-Also available are Math and Language Arts Lab courses specifically designed for students who need targeted support in those areas.
+For students with documented learning needs, our specialist will work with a team to create a plan to address the specific accommodations needed by the student to succeed in all courses.
+Support service classes such as Academic Support, Math Lab, and Language Arts Lab courses are specifically designed for students who need targeted support in those areas.

-Students can obtain eligible to receive supports in one of two ways:
+Students can obtain eligibility to receive support services in one of two ways:

 Upon receiving the above described documentation, a Student Support Team learning specialist will review and evaluate submitted documentation.
 Following review, the parent will be contacted and a meeting will convene to draft a similar learning plan specific to Central Catholic.

-- Students are referred by a parent or staff member to undergo an evaluation for a learning difference or disability.
-Once parents provide school staff with an indication of a suspected learning difference or disability, Student Support will require the following documentation associated with the suspected learning difference/disability: CLICK HERE.
+- Students are referred through the Student Intervention Team after a data collection period to undergo an evaluation for a learning difference or disability.
+Once parents provide school staff with an indication of a suspected learning difference or disability, our specialist will work with the family and a school-based team to evaluate eligibility and needs.

-Assists students and teachers to support the success of each student within the regular classroom situation.
+Assists students and teachers to support the success of each student with a learning plan.

 Specific responsibilities of the Student Support Coordinator: